 When the teen/young adult seems receptive, share with them information from this website or online sources.
 Talk with them about how sports coaches or music teachers work by helping people increase their skills and have more fun.
 ADHD coaches work in a similar way, assisting their clients learn personalized strategies, tools and new habits so that there is more time to enjoy fun things outside school or work.

-When I talk with students about ADHD coaching, the feedback that I get is:
+When I talk with teens and emerging adults about ADHD coaching, the feedback that I get is:

 - Coaching is empowering as it provides nonjudgmental and supportive structure, while allowing clients to build skills and strategies for future success.

-- Students enjoy the unique relationship between client and coach, one in which the student is in the “driver’s seat,” setting the agenda for the coaching sessions.
+- Young people enjoy the unique relationship between client and coach, one in which they are in the “driver’s seat,” setting the agenda for the coaching sessions.

-- Students like having someone they are accountable to (other than their parents) while they learn to be more independent and accountable to themselves.
+- Teens and emerging adults like having someone they are accountable to (other than their parents) while they learn to be more independent and accountable to themselves.

 I often talk with teens and young adults in an introductory call, sharing that I “get” ADHD personally and professionally.
-We talk generally about what school is like for them, what’s easy for them and what is a little more difficult, how ADHD can get in their way, and then we talk about ADHD coaching if appropriate.
-Even if students are not ready or interested in ADHD coaching, just having a conversation with someone who understands and who offers nonjudgmental support (and a little bit of laughter) often makes a big difference!
+We talk generally about what school or life is like for them, what’s easy for them and what is a little more difficult, how ADHD can get in their way, and then we talk about ADHD coaching, if appropriate.
+Even if young people are not ready or interested in ADHD coaching, just having a conversation with someone who understands and who offers nonjudgmental support (and a little bit of laughter) often makes a big difference!

 So let me know how I can help you – or your teen/young adult.
 I am happy to assist you in any way I can.